 View complete ERCP prep instructions.

-The procedure takes anywhere from 30 minutes to an hour.
+An ERCP takes anywhere from 30 minutes to an hour.
 After the procedure, patients are taken to a recovery room where they will be monitored for any complications.
 Most people can go home the same day.

 Perforation (tearing) of the bile duct, pancreas, or intestine